FlyAboveGrass/note/英语/文章/文章副本/Can RFK Jr make America's diet healthy again?.md

 Kennedy’s position also puts him at odds with President-elect Trump, a longtime lover of fast food who worked to roll back stricter health requirements for school lunches during his first term.

-“You get some ideas that make a certain amount of sense, but they are exactly the kind to which this administration is ====hostile==,==” Dr Lurie said.
+“You get some ideas that make a certain amount of sense, but they are exactly the kind to which this administration is ====hostile====,” Dr Lurie said.

 In a statement to the BBC, the Food Industry Association, which represents food retailers, producers and manufacturers, like General Mills, said it looked forward to working with Trump’s team to “ensure food and drug policy continues to be grounded in science, to reduce regulatory complexity”.